Square (financial services): 2009–2011: Launch, early years

+2012–2016: Feature additions

 In April 2012, rival payment company Verifone claimed that the Square system was insecure and that a reasonably skilled programmer could write a replacement app that could use the Square device to skim a credit card and return its details, because of the lack of encryption.
 VeriFone posted a demonstration video and sample skimming app to its web site.
 Dorsey called VeriFone's claims "neither fair nor accurate", noting that all card data can be compromised by visually examining the card and that even if an attack succeeded, card issuers offered fraud protection.
 Square later introduced strong encryption on its devices.
 In August 2012, Starbucks announced it would use Square to process transactions with customers who pay via debit or credit card.
-In December 2012, Square introduced virtual gift cards.
-Physical gift cards were added in 2014.
+In December 2012, the service introduced virtual gift cards.

-In May 2013, the firm announced that its mobile payments service was available in Japan after agreeing to a partnership with Sumitomo Mitsui Card Corporation.
+In May 2013, Block announced that its Square service was available in Japan after agreeing to a partnership with Sumitomo Mitsui Card Corporation.
 In May 2013, Square announced it would no longer support firearms-related transactions.
 In June 2013, the firm launched Square Market, which allows sellers to create a free online storefront with online payment processing functionality.
 Square Stand was introduced the same month.

 In February 2014, Whole Foods Market announced it would use Square Register at select stores' sandwich counters, pizzerias and coffee, juice, wine and beer bars.
 In March 2014, the firm announced it would allow sellers to accept bitcoin on their own storefronts through Square Market.
 The seller takes no risk of bitcoin value fluctuations.
 In July 2014 the firm announced a card reader that would accept chip cards and contactless cards.
-In June 2015, Apple announced Square would release a Reader capable of accepting Apple Pay and other contactless payments.

-In 2014, Square launched Square Capital and an online booking tool.
+Later in the year, Square added physical gift cards as a feature.
+Square Appointments, an online booking tool, was launched the same year.
+In December 2014, The Wall Street Journal and CNN reported that Starbucks had stopped accepting payments from Square Wallet, and that the partnership between Starbucks and Square had been a money loser for Square and was nearing an end.

-In 2015, Square launched a reader for Android and iOS that accepts contactless and chip card payments.
-That year the firm launched Square Payroll for small business owners to process payroll.
+In June 2015, Apple announced Square would release a reader device capable of accepting Apple Pay and other contactless payments.
+In the same year, Square launched a reader for Android and iOS that accepts contactless and chip card payments.
+Additionally, the firm launched Square Payroll for small business owners to process payroll.